 Scoring Sections 1 & 2

-All practicum examinations (Section 3) are scored at the same time.
-NCIDQ assembles groups of volunteer grading coordinators and graders twice a year to score the examinations.
+All practicum examinations (PRAC) are scored at the same time.
+CIDQ assembles groups of volunteer grading coordinators and graders twice a year to score the examinations.
 All graders are interior design professionals who must complete a rigorous training program before each grading session.
 The training process includes specific criteria that all graders must understand and with which all graders must comply.
-NCIDQ monitors each grader’s performance for compliance with the standards.
+CIDQ monitors each grader’s performance for compliance with the standards.

-NCIDQ allows the graders to use some professional judgment when scoring exams.
+CIDQ allows the graders to use some professional judgment when scoring exams.
+Each of the seven exercises receives its own score.
 The graders are trained to look at the entire solution to see if a candidate has demonstrated his or her competence in the area being tested.
-This means that a candidate who overlooks a requirement or who makes a minor error can still pass the exam if his or her overall solution demonstrates the required knowledge.
+This means that a candidate who overlooks a requirement or who makes a minor error can still pass the exercise if his or her overall solution demonstrates the required knowledge.
 For instance, one door swing in the wrong direction might not be enough to cause a candidate to fail the solution if he or she has demonstrated an understanding of other life safety codes such as corridor length, barrier-free egress, etc. However, a solution in which all the doors swing in the wrong direction indicates a lack of knowledge of life safety codes and would likely not be considered a passing solution.

 Similarly, if a candidate has the majority of the required spaces correctly shown and scaled but makes a minor error on one, this alone would not be an automatic fail.
 If the candidate demonstrates an overall understanding of the required knowledge and skills, then the grader’s application of the grading criteria would mean that the solution would still pass.
 Click here to learn how graders score the NCIDQ Examination.